Glossary of terms

 Public procurement refers to the acquisition of goods, services or work by public bodies such as government agencies, hospitals, and schools, or by state owned enterprises such as railways or energy providers.
 Such spending can represent a substantial amount of taxpayers' money and of gross domestic product in many countries, and so how it is spent is a matter of public interest.
 Beause of this, changing public procurement is often seen as a way in which to influence business practices.

-A measure of ‘greenhouse strength’ for different greenhouse gases, defined as the change in radiative forcing per change in atmospheric concentration of a gas (in Watts per metre square per part per billion; W m-2 ppb-1).
+Radiative efficiency is a measure of ‘greenhouse strength’ for different greenhouse gases, defined as the change in radiative forcing per change in atmospheric concentration of a gas (in Watts per metre square per part per billion; W m-2 ppb-1).

-The measure of how different factors (including greenhouse gases) change the balance between incoming and outgoing energy in the atmosphere.
+Radiative forcing is the measure of how different factors (including greenhouse gases) change the balance between incoming and outgoing energy in the atmosphere.
 Expressed as the change in energy balance per unit area (in Watts per metre square; W m-2) over a given timeframe – typically contemporary compared to preindustrial conditions.

 Reconstituted meat is a paste- or liquid-like meat product that is produced from ground meat.
 Fat and excess water are separated from the meat using a centrifuge or an emulsifier (a machine used to produce the meat into a fine and homogeneous paste or liquid of a desired thickness).
 Reconstituted meat is mostly used as a basis for pet food and as a supplement in some meat products for human consumption (e.g. chicken nuggets and some sausages).